jackphillips96/KDD_Project_COVID19/README.md

 Known Issues:
 -
 There are issues with few features in the dataset, for instance,  that either have no correlation or are highly correlated.
-A few of the features like diabetes_prevelance, population_density and population are highly correlated considering their threshold.
+A few of the features like diabetes_prevelance, and population are highly correlated considering their threshold.
+All the issues with the data has to do with it not being preprocessed or cleaned.
+Our data has to be prepared to be able to perform modeling on.
+For instance, dealing with missing values and also detecting and removing outliers since there is much of it.
+We will also consider other cleaning methods necessary to prepare our data for modeling and getting a good accuracy.

 Conclusion:
 -